arinakbas/Digital-Diary/README.md

-# Team-1 One Minute Diary
+# Team-1 One Minute Digital Diary

-One Minute Diary is a simple app where you can record a one-minute video each day to talk about your day.
+One Minute Digital Diary is a simple app where you can record a one-minute video each day to talk about your day.
 All videos are saved with the date, so you can look back and see how your days have been.

 ## Features